 What’s a Woman Worth?
 Putting a Dollar Value on Women’s Invisible & Unpaid Work

-The woman’s role in the home has long been accepted as the status quo worldwide.
-From housework to childcare and cooking, Australian women account for almost three quarters of all unpaid work.
+The woman’s role in the home has often been accepted as the status quo worldwide.
+From housework to childcare and cooking, Australian women account for almost three-quarters of all unpaid work.
 But what is the monetary cost of this invisible work?
 In this article, Jacaranda Finance examines the true cost of women’s work in the home and presents an adapted calculator to put a dollar value to this unpaid domestic labour.

 Invisible labour manifests in a number of ways both inside and outside of working hours, although more often during the latter.
-Globally, women do 75% of the world’s unpaid care, leaving the workforce entirely to look after children or elderly, ill relatives.
-This exodus is to the detriment of women’s careers, typically placing women behind most men who go on to advance professionally.
+Globally, women do 75% of the world’s unpaid care.
+Women often leave the workforce entirely to look after children or elderly, ill relatives.
+This exodus is to the detriment of women’s careers.
+This typically places women behind most men who go on to advance professionally.

-What’s more, taking up the mantle of this work, which is sometimes not properly acknowledged as work at all, takes from the time that women could spend on paid work.
-So, even though the average woman spends more minutes per day working than a man, ultimately they will not get compensation for over half of it small cash loan.
+Even though the average woman spends more minutes per day working than a man, ultimately they will not get compensation for over half of it.

-In 2011, Liberian activist Leymah Gbowee won the Nobel Peace Prize after ending her country’s civil war with a grassroots women’s movement that eventually led to the election of the African continents first female president, Ellen Johnson Sirleaf.
-She also had a brilliant method for demonstrating the value of unpaid domestic work bad credit loans.
+In 2011, Liberian activist Leymah Gbowee won the Nobel Peace Prize after ending her country’s civil war.
+She did this with a grassroots women’s movement that eventually led to the election of the African continents first female president, Ellen Johnson Sirleaf.
+She also had a brilliant method for demonstrating the value of unpaid domestic work.